harshsharma1506/OOPS_cheat_sheet/README.md

 ENDMETHOD.
 ```

+Since the incident of that cunning fellow, the manager discovered the ways of hiding his actual implemnetations in the interfaces and letting the actual machine work its magic in the implemnenting class.

 ## Encapsulation

+Basic Syntax
 ```abap
 INTERFACE if_vbak.
    DATA: ??
    METHODS: get_vbak.
 ENDINTERFACE.
 ```
+Definition
 ```abap
 interface Z_TEST_HAR101
   public .
   methods TEACH_JM
     importing
       !I_JM1 type I .
 endinterface.
 ```
+Implementation
 ```abap
 CLASS lcl_mach_master DEFINITION.
   PUBLIC SECTION.  "part of the machine easily available